alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and are therefore modern constructions.

 The number of consonants has probably increased with time.
+We can choose any number from 10 to 20 or so, with the reasonable assurance that at some point in time humans could only profer that number of words.
+A value of 12 seems certainly achievable.

 There must have been a definite advantage for hominins that can combine simple meanings into one coherent whole,